jcmsj/vuk/README.md

     1. ✓ Display first part of book when book is loaded (this is usually the cover page).
     1. Dropped: Divide flow into pages that scale on viewport.
     1. Dropped: Button for moving to a specific page.
-    1. Button, hotkey, ang scroll, touch gestures for [next, previous] page.
+    1. [-] Button, hotkey, and scroll, touch gestures for [next, previous] page.
     1. Custom text styling.

 1. Bookmarks
     1. Last read.
     1. last spoken by TTS.
-    1. [-] User-defined.
+    1. ✓ User-defined.
+    1. ✓ Autoload from IDB

 1. Text-to-speech
-    1. Use media controls.
+    1. [-] Use media controls.
     1. ✓ Start speaking on selected text.
     1. ✓ Resume speaking on unfinished paragraph.
-    1. -- while reading, immediately start reading if target is changed.
+    1. [-] while reading, immediately start reading if target is changed.

-1. Make browser remember certain configurations
-    1. TTS
+    1. ✓ Set TTS cursor to latest readable bookmark.
-        1. ✓ speech rate
+    1. ✓ Remember speech_rate
-        1. voice used.
+    1. Remember voice

 1. Custom keybinds
 ## Current feature in dev:
 Bookmarks